dai-dao/spark-stream-twitter-cyber/TECH.md

 - (Extra) Adjust the results and UI on threat intel platform

 # Lessons
+- Should create the repo at the VERY beginning
 - Spark / Scala is complex, needed lots of time to do it the right way
 - Should keep a list of tasks accomplished for task logging purposes, and to refer in the future